We have exactly the same access to the Source of Life and Being, to the presence of the sacred, to the Numen, as anyone ever.

 It simplifies things if we understand there is only one thing about ourselves that we have to give up: Illusion.
 We have to hand over the illusion of power, the illusion of independence, the illusion of self-reliance, the illusion of control, the illusion of knowing where we are going, what we are doing.

 No power, no control—that’s the reality.
 Here’s the illusion: I’m in charge.
 I’m in command.
-I’m the Master of my own fate, the Captain of my own ship.
+I’m the Master of my own fate, the Captain of my own destiny.
 The illusion is a tough one to hand over—it’s generally the last thing that goes, but, we aren’t going to know the Source until we know in our bones that apart from the Source there is nothing.

 “Nothing” is another name for the Void.
 There is the world of normal, apparent reality.
 There is the reality of the invisible world—the experience of the numinous, the Numen, the sacred Source of Life and Being.
 And, there is the Void.
 That’s it.
 That is absolute, total, complete, final, real, ultimate reality.
 There is nothing between Us (That would be the visible world) and the Void, but the Source (That would be the invisible world).